Skip to content

 onRequestError({ request, options, error })

 The onRequestError interceptor is called when the request fails before being sent (network issues, timeout, etc.).
-This is useful for logging infrastructure problems or implementing fallback strategies.
+Useful for logging infrastructure problems or implementing fallback strategies.

 ts